GavinSLee/Ghibli-Computer-Generation/README.md

 https://docs.google.com/document/d/1i0tiem_6-IsJXpxYPN604SRDo_zywTPekJL1cOsL8MM/edit?usp=sharing

-This README will mostly contain info on how to train the model and run it.
+This README will mostly contain info on how to train our model and generate a sample MIDI output.

 ## Virtual Environment